 Visitor Center: The South Entrance has a great visitor center, a bookshop, and large bathrooms.
 This is a great place to speak with rangers if you have any questions about trail conditions or anything else about the park.

 This is also where you will get onto the shuttles that will take you up into Zion Canyon.
 For most of the year, personal vehicles cannot be driven up Zion Canyon.
-We talk about what to expect at each of the Zion shuttle stops in an earlier article.
+We talked about what to expect at each of the Zion shuttle stops in an earlier article.

 Entrance & Parking: During the peak seasons this entrance can be backed up, and you can generally expect some delays and wait time to enter the park.
 However, we have never had to wait longer than 30 minutes or so.